PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 	const quotient1 = await getQuotient(4, 2)
 	const quotient2 = await getQuotient(5, 3)
 	return quotient1 + quotient12
+	// The sum will be wrapped in a promise,
+	// since the `async` keyword is used on this function.
 }

 async function logTheSum(){